NeuralVFX/reverse-matchmove-gan/README.md

 # Reverse-Matchmove-GAN
 The goal of this project is to be able to reverse engineer new camera views from existing footage.
 This is the same network from my blog post: http://neuralvfx.com/matchmove/reverse-matchmove-gan/

-My dataset was created by photographing many random angles of a statue in Chiang Mai, then using a photo-modeling tool to extract camera positions and create a CSV file of Matrix-Image pairs.
+My dataset was created by photographing many random angles of a statue in Chiang Mai.
+Using a photo-modeling tool I've extracted camera positions and created a CSV file of Matrix-Image pairs.

 The Chiang Mai dataset can be downloaded here: http://neuralvfx.com/datasets/reverse_matchmove/chiang_mai.rar